 In general, our ability to increase or maintain the fees we receive for our services is limited by competitive and, to a lesser degree, regulatory factors.
 The competition we face in our markets, as well as any decline in the economic environment, could adversely impact our ability to increase or maintain our revenue, RGUs, Adjusted Segment EBITDA or liquidity.
 We currently are unable to predict the extent of any of these potential adverse effects.
-As we use the term, "Adjusted Segment EBITDA" is defined as EBITDA before share-based compensation, impairment, restructuring and other operating items, net and related-party fees and allocations.
+As we use the term, "Adjusted Segment EBITDA" is defined as EBITDA before share-based compensation, provisions and provision releases related to significant litigation, impairment, restructuring and other operating items and related-party fees and allocations.